Medically reviewed by Drugs.com. Last updated on Jul 2, 2021.

 - Keep a headache diary.
 Continue recording in your headache diary even after you see your doctor.
 It will help you learn more about what triggers your migraines and what treatment is most effective.
 It will also help your doctor diagnose your condition and track your progress in between visits.

-Nontraditional therapies may be helpful if you have chronic migraine pain.
+Nontraditional therapies might help with chronic migraine pain.